Securing the Cluster¶

 Cluster administrators are also welcome to add SSH keys to compute

-node images in small private clusters, although adding administrator
+node images in small private clusters.
+Although adding administrator

 accounts with public keys simplifies management of larger clusters

-with multiple node images or cluster administrators.
-Note that
+with multiple node images or cluster administrators,

 administrator accounts stored in the database or listed in the